-The HCM Group is developing “Business Continuity Plans (BCPs)“ and strengthening its “Business Continuity Management (BCM)” to minimize the impact to business activities from risks that arise around the world from events such as natural disasters, and to attain the earliest possible recovery.
-We are also working to sustain maintain our supply chain.
+The Hitachi Construction Machinery Group is developing “Business Continuity Plans (BCPs)“ and strengthening its “Business Continuity Management (BCM)” to minimize the impact to business activities from risks that arise around the world from events such as natural disasters, and to attain the earliest possible recovery.
+We are also working to sustain and maintain our supply chain.

-From FY2015, in addition to preventing risks, we implemented initiatives to keep the impact from risks that occur to an absolute minimum (risk minimization).
+Since FY2015, in addition to preventing risks, we have implemented initiatives to keep the impact from risks that occur to an absolute minimum (risk minimization).
 We assess the level of impact and frequency of occurrence of risks, prioritize them, and implement measures.